Chia-Network/chia-docs/docs/12rpcs/rpcs.md

 There is also another client here: https://github.com/freddiecoleman/chia-client.

 ## Services
-The service RPC Apis are documented in the following sections:
+The service RPC APIs are documented in the following sections:
 TODO: add links here and create the other sections
 * Shared: RPCs that all services share
 * Full Node